-- (a) Purpose, Powers and Duties. - (1) Creation.
-The Housing Advisory Committee, comprised of members of the Planning Commission, is created pursuant to this chapter for the purpose of advising the Board of Supervisors on matters relating to the housing element of the general plan and the inclusionary housing ordinance, and such other matters as the Board of Supervisors or County staff shall direct.
-The housing advisory committee shall also evaluate proposals for disbursal of in-lieu fees in accordance with the procedures set forth in this chapter. - (2) Adoption of Bylaws.
+(a) Purpose, Powers and Duties.

+- (1a) Creation.
+The Housing Advisory Committee, comprised solely of two members of the Board of Supervisors, two members of the Planning Commission, and running concurrent with their Commission term, two members appointed by the Chair of the Board from the affordable housing development community, is created pursuant to this chapter for the purpose of advising the Board of Supervisors on matters relating to the housing element of the general plan and the inclusionary housing ordinance, and such other matters as the Board of Supervisors or County staff shall direct.
+The housing advisory committee shall also evaluate proposals for disbursal of in-lieu fees in accordance with the procedures set forth in this chapter. - (2b) Adoption of Bylaws.
 The Board of Supervisors shall adopt bylaws containing rules and procedures for the transaction of business of the housing advisory committee.
 The Board of Supervisors may amend the bylaws from time to time.